Colorado Apartment Renter's Guide

 - Damaged flooring.

 Ask the landlord to review the condition of the apartment with you and come to an agreement on the checklist.
 This will avoid disputes regarding the condition of the apartment when you move out.
+Make sure to save a copy of the apartment condition check list for when you move.

-Renters’ Insurance – Benefits of Coverage
+Renter's Insurance - Benefits of Coverage

+More and more landlords are requiring, in their leases, that all tenants purchase renter’s insurance.
+Regardless if required by your lease, you should seriously consider purchasing renters’ insurance.
+The landlord’s insurance does not cover your belongings.
 Renter’s insurance will protect you against the loss of your property by fire or theft.
 It also will protect you against liability if someone claims you injured another person or damaged that person’s property.

 Changing Your Address

 When you move, it is imperative that you notify both your landlord and the U.S. Post Office of your new address.
 Forms are available at any post office.
-You may also file your change of address online at www.usps.gov.
+You may also file your change of address online at www. usps.gov.
 If you don’t notify the landlord, the landlord will send all correspondence, including your security deposit refund if applicable, to your old address.

-Turning on your Utilities
+Turning On Your Utilities

 At least one week before you move into your apartment, contact the local utilities (gas, electricity, water, cable, telephone, sewer, etc.) in order to turn on the utilities in your name.